-The 2019

-School Year

-School Operations

-SCHOOL HOURS

-School hours are from 8.35 to 2.45pm.

-Arrive
+8.30am Arrive

-Recess
+11.00am - 11.15am Recess

-Lunch
+1.00pm - 1.30pm Lunch

-Home time
+2.30pm - 2.45pm Home time

-PARENT PARKING AND ACCESS

-Parent parking is off Carson Street, close to the intersection with Langler Street.
+PARENT PARKING AND ACCESS Parent parking is off Carson Street, close to the intersection with Langler Street.
 Please note the gate into the school off Carson Street at the end of Patricia Street will be locked between 9:00am and 2:00pm for the safety of the students.
 Access is always available through the front office.

-CONTRIBUTIONS AND CHARGES

-In accordance with the Department of Education Contributions, Charges and Fees Policy (Sept 2001), schools can request up to a maximum contribution of \$60.00 for years K-6.
+CONTRIBUTIONS AND CHARGES In accordance with the Department of Education Contributions, Charges and Fees Policy (Sept 2001), schools can request up to a maximum contribution of \$60.00 for years K-6.
 Contributions: The contribution for our school of \$60 is voluntary and the funds are used towards the cost of materials, services and facilities used by students in the educational program.
 We request that this be paid as soon as possible at the start of the year.
 Charges: The term 'charges' refers to the provision of Charges for Specific Programs which are a part of an education program and which Contributions do not cover.
-The 2019 Charges for Specific Programs, which have been approved by Carson Street School Board, are the incursions and excursions.
+The 2020 Charges for Specific Programs, which have been approved by Carson Street School Board, are the incursions and excursions.
 The estimated costs are at an upper limit and will not exceed this amount.
 These do not need to be paid until your child's teacher asks for the money.
 If a particular event does not occur within the school year no charges will apply.
-(Examples of charges: excursions etc.)

-Contributions and charges can be paid directly into the school's bank account:

-BANK: Commonwealth Bank

-A/C NAME: Carson Street School

-BSB: 066 040

-A/C No: 1990 1199

-Please always put your child's name and what the money is for in the reference section.

-SCHOOL BUS SERVICES

-Buses bringing students to school have to run to a tight schedule.
+(Examples of charges: excursions etc.) Contributions and charges can be paid directly into the school's bank account: BANK: Commonwealth Bank A/C NAME: Carson Street School BSB: 066 040 A/C No: 1990 1199 Please always put your child's name and what the money is for in the reference section.
+SCHOOL BUS SERVICES Buses bringing students to school have to run to a tight schedule.
 It is therefore requested that students be at their pick up points by the specified time.

-The School Bus Services advises drivers that they are not obliged to:

-- a) toot the horn - b) wait for children who are not ready.
+The School Bus Services advises drivers that they are not obliged to: - a) toot the horn - b) wait for children who are not ready.

 For their part, the drivers will attempt to keep as close as possible to the scheduled pickup times.
 Your cooperation in this matter would be appreciated.

-School Bus Services has responsibility for the organisation of all school buses and can be contacted on 9326 2136 or www.schoolbuses.wa.gov.au

-Application and changes to bus transport requirements must now be made online at www.schoolbuses.wa.gov.au/Parents/How to apply and take 10 working days to complete.

-REGIONAL EDUCATION OFFICE

-The Department of Education has eight education regions across the state.
+School Bus Services has responsibility for the organisation of all school buses and can be contacted on 9326 2136 or www.schoolbuses.wa.gov.au Application and changes to bus transport requirements must now be made online.
+Click here to apply.
+Applications take 10 working days to complete.
+REGIONAL EDUCATION OFFICE The Department of Education has eight education regions across the state.
 Carson Street School is part of the South Metropolitan Education Regional Office.
-84 Hampton Road, Beaconsfield.
-Phone: 9336 9563 Email: southmetropolitanERO.admin@education.wa.edu.au

-SCHOOL BOARD

-Briefly, the role of the board is:

-- to exercise general oversight of the conduct and curriculum of the school (subject to Department of Education Guidelines) - to assist in areas like finance, review of the school site and buildings, furniture and equipment, and policies. - to help the school to establish good community relations and to reduce prejudice and misunderstandings about physical and intellectual disabilities.

-The board meets each term and are an influential lobbying group with outside bodies.
-An annual public meeting of the School Board is held during Term 2, Thursday 6 June 2019 at 8:30am.
-All are invited.
+84 Hampton Road Beaconsfield Phone: 9336 9563 Email: southmetropolitanERO.admin@education.wa.edu.au SCHOOL BOARD The School Board works with the school community to achieve the best outcomes for students.
+It plays an important role in contributing to good school governance so that school resources are used efficiently and community expectations and the school's priorities reflect the needs of students.
+The board meets once each term, with an annual public meeting in on Thursday 4 June, 2020 at 8:30am.
+Families and community members are welcome.
 If you would like to attend please rsvp to corina.botica@educaton.wa.edu.au.

-Community members are co-opted when necessary.
+Current members of the School Board are: